sags7/holbertonschool-printf/README.md

 Download all of the .c files from the repo and #include them in your C project.

-NOTE: This project does not contain a main() loop, so you'll have to create your own, for example:
+NOTE: This project does not contain a main() loop, so you'll have to create your own and save it as main.c, for example:

 ````bash
 #include "main.h"